nodejs/node/doc/api/module.md

 The value of `source` is ignored for type `'builtin'` because currently it is not possible to replace the value of a Node.js builtin (core) module.

-The value of `source` can be omitted for type `'commonjs'`.
-When a `source` is provided, all `require` calls from this module will be processed by the ESM loader with registered `resolve` and `load` hooks; all `require.resolve` calls from this module will be processed by the ESM loader with registered `resolve` hooks; `require.extensions` and monkey-patching on the CommonJS module loader will not apply.
-(In other words, handled `require` calls will behave similarly to an `import` of a CommonJS module, other than `require` being sync.)
-If `source` is undefined or `null`, it will be handled by the CommonJS module loader and `require`/`require.resolve` calls will not go through the registered hooks.
+The value of `source` can be omitted for type `'commonjs'`:

+- When a `source` is provided, all `require` calls from this module will be processed by the ESM loader with registered `resolve` and `load` hooks; all `require.resolve` calls from this module will be processed by the ESM loader with registered `resolve` hooks; only a subset of the CommonJS API will be available (e.g. no `require.extensions`, no `require.cache`, no `require.resolve.paths`) and monkey-patching on the CommonJS module loader will not apply.
+- If `source` is undefined or `null`, it will be handled by the CommonJS module loader and `require`/`require.resolve` calls will not go through the registered hooks.
 This behavior for nullish `source` is temporary — in the future, nullish `source` will not be supported.

 The Node.js internal `load` implementation, which is the value of `next` for the last hook in the `load` chain, returns `null` for `source` when `format` is